Healthiest Alcohol: Healthier Alcohol Selections For Weight Loss

 To answer this question we need to look at alcohol in a little more depth.

 It is widely known that the consumption of excess alcohol can contribute to weight gain or difficulty in losing weight because it is highly caloric.
 The daily surplus of calories that accompany people who drink a great deal of alcohol contribute greatly to this problem.
+This is the one of the reasons why it is recommended that alcohol consumption be limited in a weight loss program.

 In fact, alcohol contains around 7 calories per gram.
 This number may not mean much in and of itself, but if you compare it to carbs, protein and fat, things become more clear.